Force over Distance: Chapter 16

 “Why?” she whispered.
 “Why would the Ancients design it like this?”

 “You ever hear stories of the Atlantis Expedition?”
 Young asked.
-“The way John Sheppard walked up the silver stair in their gate room, and the lights came on under his feet?”
+“The way John Sheppard walked up a silver stair and the lights came on under his feet?”

 TJ shook her head.

 “This ship is a far cry from Atlantis.
 But—from day one, when it took us to a planet that’d let us fix our CO2 scrubbers—it’s known we were here.
-This is the same phenomenon.
-Just—more intense.
+For my money, this is the same phenomenon.
+More intense.
 More personal.
 It comes with a cost.
 Like most things.”

 “Can he see your dreams?”
 TJ asked.